Part 5

 There's lots more about the smaller venues in The Park in the "What Happens at Night?" section in Part 6.

 The Avalon Stage is one of my personal favourites.
 It’s only a short walk from West Holts and has a nice friendly club-like atmosphere which has been retained despite the tent being increased in size in 2023.
-Acts who played the Avalon Stage last year included The Damned, Vintage Trouble, Neville Staple and Melanie C for some fabulous Spice Girls nostalgia.
+Acts who played the Avalon Stage last year included Skindred, New Model Army, The Magic Numbers.
+60's pop darling Lulu also put in an appearance together with Toyah and her husband Robert Fripp, pictured below.

 This short film was shot in and around the Avalon Field in 2013.
-Although it's 10 years old now it still gives you a great idea of the special atmosphere here and also includes some footage and philosophical musings from my very good friends Hobo Jones and the Junkyard Dogs, who traditionally play the opening set on the Avalon Stage each year on the Friday lunchtime.
+Although it's more than 10 years old now it still gives you a great idea of the special atmosphere here and also includes some footage and philosophical musings from my very good friends Hobo Jones and the Junkyard Dogs, who for many years traditionally played the opening set on the Avalon Stage each year on the Friday lunchtime.

 Leftfield is where you can listen to & get involved in political debate and educational films & lectures.
 Tony Benn famously made several appearances here and this is also where politically motivated musicians like Billy Bragg (see picture) do their thing as well as hosting late night DJ sets.
 For a number of years Leftfield was located in the William's Green area, which now hosts Carhenge, next to the iconic tug-of-war tower which still remains in its position due to the fact they would have to dig new foundations in order to relocate it.